LLNL/quandary/README.md

-## Community and Contributing
+# Community and Contributing

 Quandary is an open source project that is under heavy development.
 Contributions in all forms are very welcome, and can be anything from new features to bugfixes, documentation, or even discussions.
-Contributing is easy, work on your branch, create a pull request to master when you're good to go and the regression tests in 'tests/' pass.
+Contributing is easy, work on your branch, create a pull request to `main` when you're good to go and the regression tests pass.

-## Publications
+# Publications
 * S. Guenther, N.A.
 Petersson, J.L.
 DuBois: "Quantum Optimal Control for Pure-State Preparation Using One Initial State", AVS Quantum Science, vol. 3, arXiv preprint <https://arxiv.org/abs/2106.09148> (2021)
 * S. Guenther, N.A.
 Petersson, J.L.
 DuBois: "Quandary: An open-source C++ package for High-Performance Optimal Control of Open Quantum Systems", submitted to IEEE Supercomputing 2021, arXiv preprint <https://arxiv.org/abs/2110.10310> (2021)

-## License
+# License

 Quandary is distributed under the terms of the MIT license.
 All new contributions must be made under this license.
 See LICENSE, and NOTICE, for details.